MahanaElbana/python_back_end/django_rest_frame_work_auth_model/README.md

-## How to configure your Django application with environment variables :telescope: .
+## How to configure your Django application with environment variables :telescope:

- - install django-environ
+ - Install django-environ
   ```
   $ python -m pip install django-environ
   ```
- - python code in project/settings.py
+ - python code in **project/settings.py**

 ```python